With its dramatic landscapes, Iceland is a unique destination that offers couples the most incredible backdrop for their

 Luxwedding specialises in luxury and adventure weddings anywhere in Iceland.
 Whether you would like to elope in Iceland or bring your family and friends with you they would love to help you.
 They understand this is the event of your lifetime and a celebration of your love story, and want to make it perfect for you.

 Luxwedding is a member of the Icelandic Tourist Board which gives them full permission to plan every single detail of your event or wedding in Iceland.

 The most important thing they provide is a first class and friendly service, they are there for you throughout the whole planning process.
 Listening and working closely with you gives them the opportunity to get to know you and create your special wedding day, just as you have dreamed.

 Iceland is truly a unique place for your destination wedding which combines luxury and adventure for your wedding and honeymoon.
 Luxwedding would love to hear more about your ideas.
-Book a free 15-minute consultation with Vigdís to get more information.
+Use the form below as a quick and easy way to contact them or book a free 15-minute consultation with Vigdís to get more information.

 Images via Luxwedding.*Costs & legal requirements correct as at May 2020